 The meeting successfully achieved it's purpose, and we are grateful to participants for their contributions and involvement.
 Below we summarise messages / calls-to-action which emerged from the meeting, and which are aimed at key offshore wind stakeholder groups.
-The full meeting presentations and dialogue session outputs are in the appendices at the end of the report.
+The full meeting presentations and dialogue session outputs are in a separate appendices document, which can be found on the supply chain pages of our website: https://group.vattenfall.com/uk/whatwe-do/our-projects/supply-chain.